jltinker/clustering_code/README.md

 command-line usage:

+required libraries: in the initial commit I forgot that I call a library "cutil" in linking.
+This is a personal library, and it's been checked in as "lib" in my github.
+You just need to edit the path to your local libraries in the Makefile.

 wp_LS_weight_omp galdat1 rand1.dat RR_file [covarfile] [collision_weight1] [collision_weight2] [rmin] [rmax] [nrbin] [njack_per_side] [pi_max]> wp.dat

 galdat1 - galaxy input file.
 Format: Ascii